vikchupak/DevOps/Linux/FileSystem/index.md

   make install
   ```

-  - /opt - third-party app are installed here.
+- /opt - stands for optional.
+Third-party app are installed here.
 But only not splitable apps (no splitting on /bin, /sbin, /lib, etc.)
+- /etc - config files.
+Historical name, nowadays doesn't reflect purpose. **editable and system wide**.
+- /dev - stands for devices. all files that system needs to interact with devices
+- /var - all system logs stored here
+- /var/cache - applications chache
+- /tmp - for temporary data
+- /media - automatically mounts removable media devices (like usb, cd card).
+So we can see content opening the corresponding folder.
+- /mnt - for manual mounting, like file system.